-CI In conversation with #1: What I wish my Malay colleagues knew about Malay culture
+CI In Conversation #1 - What I wish my foreign colleagues knew about Malay culture

 “If you are not able to understand or be interested in the local culture, you will make a lot of mistakes along the way.”
 Gilles Waeldin, President of the CCIFM.

 The key to a happy and high performing workplace lies in having a deeper understanding and appreciation for one another.
 Cultural Impact’s talk series ‘In Conversation’ was initiated in this spirit, and looks to engage in meaningful, enlightening discussions that might benefit all members of a diverse team.

 It was a pleasure to kick off this program with Dr. Asma Abdullah and Mohd Nadzrin Wahab and their experiences as Malays in the workforce..